 Since a virtual Meet the Firms is not conducive to physical “swag” or informational pamphlets, consider sending a message to all students who visited your “booth” with specific next steps in your recruiting process.
 There is also an opportunity to send “touchless giveaways” to the students that visited your booth.
 Suggestions for socially distant “swag” can be found above.

 The day of the event, Colby Lakas will be available to Professional Partners in a Zoom drop-in room for any questions that may arise.

 Technical support is also available prior to and during the event by clicking on the help button at the bottom of your meeting schedule screen.
 Although we will be able to assist with recruiting and logistical questions, reaching out to Career Fair Plus directly will get you the quickest help with technical issues.

 Professional Partners that choose to host on-campus recruiting events will be expected to comply with all “A Healthier U” policies enacted by Auburn University.

 - Face coverings are required to be worn in all University buildings and strongly encouraged in outdoor areas where physical distancing is not feasible.

-- Events larger than 50 people are subject to special approval.
+- All events must be logged with AU; events larger than 100 people are subject to special approval.